MehdiFirouzi/GLB-extremes/README.md

 Code and analysis workflow for:

+Firouzi, M., and Coulibaly, P. (2026).
-“Intercomparison of reanalysis datasets’ performance in capturing precipitation and temperature extremes over the Great Lakes Basin.”
+**Intercomparison of reanalysis datasets performance in capturing precipitation and temperature extremes over the Great Lakes Basin.**
+Journal of Climate (submitted).

+###Mohammadmehdi Firouzi¹ and Paulin Coulibaly¹,²,³

+¹ Department of Civil Engineering, McMaster University, 1280 Main Street West, Hamilton, ON L8S 4L7, Canada
+² School of Earth, Environment and Society, McMaster University, 1280 Main Street West, Hamilton, ON L8S 4L7, Canada
+³ United Nations University Institute for Water, Environment and Health, Richmond Hill, ON, Canada

+Corresponding author: Mohammadmehdi Firouzi
+Email: firouzim@mcmaster.ca

+---

+This repository contains the code and minimal reproducible workflow associated with the Journal of Climate submission.

 ---